facebook/docusaurus/website/docs/advanced/swizzling.md

 ---
 description: Customize your site's appearance through creating your own theme components
+slug: /using-themes
 ---

-# Customizing Appearance
+# Swizzling

+In this section, we will introduce how customization of layout is done in Docusaurus.

 > Déja vu...?

-This section is similar to [Styling and Layout](../styling-layout.md), but this time, we are going to write more code and go deeper into the internals.
+This section is similar to [Styling and Layout](../styling-layout.md), but this time, we are going to write more code and go deeper into the internals instead of playing with stylesheets.
+We will talk about a central concept in Docusaurus customization: **swizzling**, from how to swizzle, to how it works under the hood.

 We know you are busy, so we will start with the "how" before going into the "why".